WikiTeam/wikiteam/README.md

-# `MediaWiki Scraper`
+# `MediaWiki Dump Generator`

-**MediaWiki Scraper can archive wikis from the largest to the tiniest.**
+**MediaWiki Dump Generator can archive wikis from the largest to the tiniest.**

-`MediaWiki Scraper` is an ongoing project to port the legacy [`wikiteam`](https://github.com/WikiTeam/wikiteam) toolset to Python 3 and PyPI to make it more accessible for today's archivers.
+`MediaWiki Dump Generator` is an ongoing project to port the legacy [`wikiteam`](https://github.com/WikiTeam/wikiteam) toolset to Python 3 and PyPI to make it more accessible for today's archivers.

 Most of the focus has been on the core `dumpgenerator` tool, but Python 3 versions of the other `wikiteam` tools may be added over time.

-## MediaWiki Scraper Toolset
+## MediaWiki Dump Generator Toolset

-MediaWiki Scraper is a set of tools for archiving wikis.
-The main general-purpose module of MediaWiki Scraper is dumpgenerator, which can download XML dumps of MediaWiki sites that can then be parsed or redeployed elsewhere.
+MediaWiki Dump Generator is a set of tools for archiving wikis.
+The main general-purpose module of MediaWiki Dump Generator is dumpgenerator, which can download XML dumps of MediaWiki sites that can then be parsed or redeployed elsewhere.

 ### Viewing MediaWiki XML Dumps